Kenneth Noye: Criminal activities

-Brink's-Mat robbery
+Brink's-Mat robbery and killing of DC John Fordham

 Active as a fence, Noye was among those involved in laundering a huge quantity of stolen gold bullion taken during the Brink's-Mat robbery on 26 November 1983.
+The discovery of the gold had surprised the six-man robbery crew, as they expected to find £3 million in cash; their contacts had no experience of dealing with gold, let alone 6,800 bars worth £26 million in 1983.
+Mick McAvoy, one of the thieves, had asked Brian Perry to conceal the gold he had received, and it was Perry who brought in Noye and John Palmer, subsequently nicknamed "Goldfinger"; Palmer was acquitted in 1987 of knowingly handling gold from the robbery.

+Noye melted down much of the gold he had received, and mixed it with copper coins in an attempt to disguise its origins, although eleven gold bars from the robbery were found hidden at his home.
 While he was being investigated for his involvement in the crime, Noye fatally stabbed Detective Constable John Fordham, who was involved in the police surveillance of Noye, in the grounds of his home on 26 January 1985.

 Acquitted of murder on the grounds of self-defence in December of that year, he was found guilty in July 1986 of conspiracy to handle some of the gold, and of a conspiracy to evade VAT.
 After his conviction in court, Noye shouted to the jury "I hope you all die of cancer!"

-The discovery of the gold had surprised the six-man robbery crew, as they expected to find £3 million in cash; their contacts had no experience of dealing with gold, let alone 6,800 bars worth £26 million in 1983.
-Mick McAvoy, one of the thieves, had asked Brian Perry to conceal the gold he had received, and it was Perry who brought in Noye and John Palmer, subsequently nicknamed "Goldfinger"; Palmer was acquitted in 1987 of knowingly handling gold from the robbery.

-Noye had melted down much of the gold he had received and mixed it with copper coins in an attempt to disguise its origins, although eleven gold bars from the robbery were found hidden at his home.
 Sentenced to fourteen years, and fined £500,000 with £200,000 costs, Noye was released from prison in 1994, having served eight years.
 In a civil action brought by the loss adjusters of Brink's-Mat's insurers, £3 million was recovered from Noye while he was imprisoned.